samlinz/roei/README.md

 # röi

 Objectively the best time tracking software for professional* consultant(s).
+Personal project for personal use, use with caution.

 ## Installation